yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 // your handler:
 - (void)loginFinished:(NSNotification*)notification {
-  // notification contains the following:
+  // notification's userInfo contains the following keys:
-  // DICT_ELEMENT_USER_PROFILE = the user's profile from the logged in provider
+  // DICT_ELEMENT_USER_PROFILE = The user's profile (UserProfile*) from the logged in provider
-  // DICT_ELEMENT_PAYLOAD      = an identification string that you can give when you initiate
+  // DICT_ELEMENT_PAYLOAD      = An identification string (NSString*) that you can give when
-  //                         the login operation and want to receive back upon its completion
+  //           you initiate the login operation and want to receive back upon its completion

   // ... your game specific implementation here ...
 }